NUO0203/LBYARCHMP2/README.md

 **Debug Mode:**

-In debug mode, the Assembly implementation is consistently faster than the C implementation across all vector sizes.
-This is likely due to the fact that Assembly allows for more direct control over the hardware, which can lead to more efficient code execution.
+In debug mode, the Assembly implementation consistently outperforms the C implementation across all vector sizes.
+This is likely due to the fact that Assembly allows for more direct control over the hardware, leading to more efficient code execution.
+However, the lack of compiler optimizations in debug mode can lead to slower execution times compared to release mode.

 For a vector size of 2^20

   The Assembly code is roughly 3.35 times faster than the C code.
 This significant speedup could be attributed to the efficient use of registers and the direct manipulation of memory in the Assembly code.
+The lower-level control provided by Assembly allows for optimizations that are not possible in a higher-level language like C.

 For a vector size of 2^24

   The speedup factor decreases slightly to around 3.06.
 This could be due to increased cache misses as the vector size grows, which can impact the performance of both implementations.
-However, the Assembly code still outperforms the C code.
+However, the Assembly code still outperforms the C code, demonstrating its efficiency in handling larger data sets.

 For a vector size of 2^26

   The speedup factor increases again to around 3.63.
 This suggests that the Assembly code scales better with larger vector sizes, possibly due to more efficient memory access patterns or better utilization of CPU resources.
+This scalability is crucial for performance-critical applications that need to process large amounts of data.